 Data Retention and Access Limits

 The NIAMS will retain data collected using the following technologies long enough to achieve the specified objective for which they were collected.
-The data generated from these activities falls under the National Archives and Records Administration (NARA) General Records Schedule (GRS) 20-item IC "Electronic Records," and will be handled per the requirements of that schedule (PDF, 131 KB).
+The data generated from these activities falls under the National Archives and Records Administration (NARA) General Records Schedule (GRS) 5.2 "Transitory and Intermediary Records," and will be handled per the requirements of that schedule.

 How the NIAMS uses third-party websites and applications

 Third-Party Websites and Applications (TPWA) are web-based technologies that are not exclusively operated or controlled by the NIAMS, such as non-.gov hosted applications and those embedded on one of our web pages that could cause personally identifiable information (PII) to become available or accessible to the NIAMS.
 Users of TPWAs often share information with the general public, user community, and/or the third-party operating the website.
 These actors may use this information in a variety of ways.
 TPWAs could cause PII to become available or accessible to NIH and the public, regardless of whether the information is explicitly solicited or collected by NIAMS.